LiquidIce95/UZHSoftwareConstruction/assignment3/readme.md

 ##### test_final_outcomes:
 This test checks if the final outcomes from running a virtual machine on multiple .mx files match the expected results set up by a specific setup function.
 The .mx is first run directly by the vm, to create a control values.
 The helper funciton then uses the disassmbler on the .mx file, then the assembler and then runs it thourgh the vm.

+The tests can be started with the terminal command pytest when executing it from the exercise 2 subfolder.

 ## Task 3